rqlite/rqlite-go-http/README.md

 # rqlite-go-http
 [![Circle CI](https://circleci.com/gh/rqlite/rqlite-go-http/tree/master.svg?style=svg)](https://circleci.com/gh/rqlite/rqlite-go-http/tree/master)

-A Go-based client for [rqlite](https://github.com/rqlite/rqlite) that communicates with its HTTP interface.
-This client is useful on its own or as a foundation for higher-level libraries
+A "thin" Go-based client for [rqlite](https://github.com/rqlite/rqlite) that communicates with its HTTP interface.
+This client is useful on its own or as a foundation for higher-level libraries.

 This library offers endpoints for: